leinadcoder/SealCMS/README.md

 # Seal
-Small library for manage web content
+Seal is small library for management web content.

+## Server Requirements

+PHP version 5.3 or newer.